olebole/irafdoc/doc/nttools.tsort.rst

   sorted column is a character string).
 If 'casesens = yes', upper case characters precede lower case characters.
 Otherwise, case is not significant in determining the sort order.
-When sorting a boolean column, <tt>"no"</tt> precedes
+When sorting a boolean column, <span style="font-family: monospace;">"no"</span> precedes
-  <tt>"yes"</tt>.
+  <span style="font-family: monospace;">"yes"</span>.
 Null table elements are always last in the sort, regardless
   of the value of 'ascend'.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->